 Some best practices for creating a successful sales page includes:Explain why you’re qualified to create printable forms.

 - Good reviews and testimonials help improve sales.

 - Have only one call to action on your page.

 - Bundle related products and offer a discount.

 Wherever you plan to sell your printables (an online marketplace, your website, etc.), you have to convince people they NEED your product.

 Your sales page should highlight the problem your audience faces and how your digital product will help them.
 Pass your message in a non-pushy manner.
 Focus on building relationships.

 With printables, there’s no limit to the number of people you can serve.
-Take advantage of social media to advertise your products.
+Take advantage of social media, especially Pinterest, to advertise your products.

 Create Passive Income With Printables

 Selling printables is one of the best ways to create passive income.
 How wonderful would it be to treat yourself to something beautiful or pay for your utility bills with money earned from selling your printables?